 For time out of mind members of the LGBTQ community have had to hide in fear for their livelihood and their lives.
-Constant fear of being rejected by friends and loved ones, as well as the community of which they are a part, has led to many of them remaining in the proverbial closet.
+A constant fear of being rejected by friends and loved ones, as well as the community of which they are a part, has led to many of them remaining in the proverbial closet.

-History of Coming Out Day
+History of National Coming Out Day

 It all started at… well… let’s be honest it all started pretty much at the dawn of time.
 Throughout the world people and cultures everywhere have had LGBTQ people in their midst, and in many of them they were openly accepted and embraced as natural, or even sacred people in their cultures.
 In the last couple hundred years the majority of the world’s leading cultures began to villainize them, growing worse with every passing year.